What is a Capstone in the TXTDS Minor?

 Humanities Data Science Summer Institute

 This annual summer program is hosted by the Humanities Data Lab and the Minor in Data Science.
-Work with a team of undergraduates and gradute students on a project conceived by a faculty member.
+Work with a team of undergraduates and graduate students on a project conceived by a faculty member.

-Work with a team of undergraduates and graduate students on a faculty-led project employing data science techniques.
-Each project explores humanistic, literary, and/or cultural questions.
-For information about how to apply, click here.
+of undergraduates and graduate students on a faculty-led project employing data science

 External Internship Opportunities

 We encourage students to apply relevant internship experiences towards capstone credits.
 One regular opportunity working with the Seattle-based letterpress non-profit, Partners in Print, is described below.
-If you have uncovered other internship possiblities that involve pertinent experience, please let us know.
+If you have uncovered other internship possibilities that involve pertinent experience, please let us know.

-Partners in Print is a Seattle non-profit promoting letterpress printing.
-Learn letterpress printing; help facilite printing workshops; acquire experience working with a culturally-focused non-profit, helping with outreach and fundraising; develop a printing project of your own.
+in Print is a Seattle non-profit promoting letterpress printing.
+Learn letterpress printing;

 Offered any quarter including summer.